 Note: DWP 2021 to 2022 Cold Weather Payment scheme starts from the 1st day of November in 2021.

 Do you already get the income-based Jobseeker's Allowance or Income Support?
-If so, you should qualify for the DWP CWP payment providing you also have any of the following:
+If so, you should qualify for the DWP CWP payment providing you also have (any):